fbernutz/die-himmelstraeumerin-blog/Content/posts/github-actions.md

 <img src="../../images/github-actions/github-actions-editor.jpg" alt="A screenshot of the GitHub Actions editor." />

 This editor is helpful (sometimes), because it checks for valid syntax, but it can also be a pain.
 When you want to add a new line between existing code there are some autocompletion actions and it adds some syntax for you.
-I'm always suprised when this happens.
+I’m always suprised when this happens.

 The following code snippet shows what you have to define when you want to have the same functionality from the Travis setup.